Is Shooting Star Stock Indices Candle Pattern Bullish or Bearish?

 Analysis of Shooting Star Candlestick Pattern

-A bearish market reversal sell is confirmed when a candle closes below the neck-line, this is opening of the candlestick on left side of the shooting star candle pattern.
-The neck-line in this case is a support zone.
+A bearish reversal sell signal forms when a candle closes under the neckline.
+This neckline is the open of the candlestick to the left of the shooting star pattern.
+Here, the neckline acts as a support level.

-Stop orders for the sell stock trades should be placed a few pips above highest price on the recent high once a trader decides to open trades depending on this shooting star candles pattern setup.
-The Shooting Star candlesticks pattern setup is named & called so because at the top of an upward market trend this candle pattern looks like a shooting star up in the sky.
+When selling stock trades, stop orders should be placed a few pips above the highest price on the recent high as soon as a trader decides to start trades based on this shooting star candles pattern setup.
+The Shooting Star candlesticks pattern setup has this name because at the top of a market trend that is going up, this candle pattern looks like a shooting star in the sky.

 More Lessons and Tutorials & Guides: